trimstray/nginx-admins-handbook/README.md

 Throughout this handbook you will explore the many features and capabilities of the NGINX.
 You'll find out, for example, how to testing the performance or how to resolve debugging problems.
 You will learn configuration guidelines, security design patterns, ways to handle common issues and how to stay out of them.

 In this handbook I added set of guidelines and examples has also been produced to help you administer of the NGINX.
-They give us insight into NGINX's internals also.
+They give us insight into NGINX internals also.

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and Experts of web-based applications.
 I think it can also be a good complement to official documentation.